Sandy Spring Bancorp (NASDAQ:SASR) Posts Quarterly Earnings Results, Beats Estimates By $0.03 EPS

-Sandy Spring Bancorp (NASDAQ:SASR – Get Free Report) announced its earnings results on Tuesday.
-The bank reported $0.49 earnings per share for the quarter, topping the consensus estimate of $0.46 by $0.03, Briefing.com reports.
-The business had revenue of $184.38 million during the quarter, compared to the consensus estimate of $97.45 million.
+Sandy Spring Bancorp (NASDAQ:SASR – Get Free Report) released its quarterly earnings data on Tuesday.
+The bank reported $0.49 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.46 by $0.03, Briefing.com reports.
 Sandy Spring Bancorp had a return on equity of 6.69% and a net margin of 12.74%.
-During the same period in the prior year, the company posted $1.16 EPS.
+The business had revenue of $184.38 million during the quarter, compared to analyst estimates of $97.45 million.
+During the same quarter in the previous year, the firm posted $1.16 EPS.

 Sandy Spring Bancorp Dividend Announcement

-The company also recently declared a quarterly dividend, which was paid on Wednesday, February 21st.
-Investors of record on Wednesday, February 14th were given a dividend of $0.34 per share.
-This represents a $1.36 annualized dividend and a dividend yield of 6.33%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, February 21st.
+Investors of record on Wednesday, February 14th were issued a $0.34 dividend.
+This represents a $1.36 dividend on an annualized basis and a dividend yield of 6.33%.
 The ex-dividend date was Tuesday, February 13th.
 Sandy Spring Bancorp’s payout ratio is 66.67%.

 Sandy Spring Bancorp, Inc operates as the bank holding company for Sandy Spring Bank that provides commercial and retail banking, mortgage, private banking, and trust services to individuals and businesses in the United States.
 It offers financial products and services, including various loan and deposit products.